InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

 source as well:

 Rememember that annoying bug you've been working around for so long?
-The time and energy mainainting those workarounds costs?
+The time and energy that maintainting those workarounds costs?
 What if instead of waiting for the upstream team to fix that issue sometime in the future, you could go ahead and fix it yourself?
-Often in a scratch your own itch kind of approach first time contributors start with fixing issues in projects they depend on for their daily work to reduce the number of workarounds in their own codebase.
+Often in a "scratch your own itch" kind of approach first-time contributors start with fixing issues in projects they depend on for their daily work to reduce the number of workarounds in their own codebase.

-When deciding whether to create and contribute a fix instead of maintaining your own workaround - think about the benefit that the contribution will bring to your own changes: Instead of working in isolation, those working on the upstream project will be able to not only review but also improve your solution.
+When deciding whether to create and contribute a fix instead of maintaining your own workaround - think about the benefit that the contribution will bring to your own changes.
+Instead of working in isolation, those working on the upstream project will be able to not only review but also improve your solution.
 You get support and mentoring which greatly speeds up your own development effort.